📥 Response

 XML

-XML unmarshals the response body into the provided variable v
+XML unmarshal the response body into the provided variable v using XML decoding.

 func (r *Response) XML(v any) error